-As a security-conscious site admin, you may want to force inactive users to login again.
-Banking websites and apps already use this technique to avoid unauthorized users from accessing accounts or hijacking them.
-You can also implement this functionality on your own WordPress website to improve security.
+As a security-conscious site admin, you may want to force inactive users to log in again.
+Banking websites and apps log out idle users to stop unauthorized users from accessing accounts.
+You can do the same on your own WordPress website to improve security.

 In this article, we will show you how to automatically log out inactive users in WordPress.
 Once logged out, users will be asked to log in again to resume what they were doing.

 Why Automatically Log Out Idle Users in WordPress?

 Idle users pose a security risk to your WordPress website.
 If someone on your team leaves their laptop unattended at a coffee shop or library, then a stranger may be able to see sensitive information, change their password, or even publish or delete some posts.